atlas-bi/website/src/docs/bi-library/etl/install.md

 ## System Tables

 It is possible that not all tables that Atlas uses are exported to your Clarity database.
 You may need to enable additional tables.

+## Create the Staging Database

+The Staging database can be created using the [creation script](https://github.com/atlas-bi/atlas-bi-library-etl/blob/master/atlas_staging_creation_script.sql).